 Many of Earth’s most iconic landmarks are currently closed to the public due to the ongoing coronavirus pandemic.
 But maybe you have some time on your hands?
 If so, you can start exploring Earth online.
 Let’s go to the U.K. and Europe first … then some sites in Africa and India … then South America.
+Thanks to David Callejas of Float On Boat Rentals in Austin, TX for putting this together for us!
+Visit Float On for all of your Lake Travis boat rentals and Lake Austin boat rental needs.

 Start your virtual explorations in the U.K., with a tour of Buckingham Palace, official home of British sovereigns since 1837.
 When you’re finished, hop over to Windsor Castle, where the Queen and Prince Phillip are said to be currently self-isolating.
 Before leaving England, make sure to make a quick virtual stop at Stonehenge, a prehistoric monument in Wiltshire.